What are the types of Amazon ads?

 What are the best practices for Sponsored Product Ads?

 For the best results from your Sponsored Product Ads, try these tips:

 - Use negative keywords: By adding negative keywords to your Sponsored Product Ads, your team can eliminate low-value clicks on your ads.
 With negative keywords, you prevent Amazon from displaying your ads for select keywords.

 - Start with automatic targeting: If you haven’t advertised on Amazon before, automatic targeting provides your business with valuable information when it comes to finding high-value keywords.
 Try automatic targeting for a few weeks, and then use the data for manual targeting.

 - Experiment with Bid+: With Bid+, Amazon increases your bid by 50 percent to improve the competitiveness of your ads, as well as their likelihood of appearing in search results.
 Before using Bid+, do the math on its potential impact on your ad spend.

 If you need help optimizing your Sponsored Product Ads — or assistance with your entire advertising strategy on Amazon — you can always contact WebFX.
-We’ve generated more than $1 billion in revenue for our clients and offer more than 20 years of experience when it comes to Amazon.
+We’ve generated more than $2.4 billion in revenue for our clients and offer more than 25 years of digital marketing experience.

 For many sellers and vendors, Sponsored Brands are better known as Headline Search Ads — Amazon rebranded this ad, however, to better capture its purpose for businesses on Amazon.
 Like Sponsored Product Ads, marketers have increased their Sponsored Brands spending by more than 160 percent.